AleksandarProjekat/SURF_project/README.md

-This project is a final project in my bachelor studies and it's done in a team of 3 people — my colleagues Dejana Ristic and Nemanja Zarkovic.
+This project is a final project in my bachelor studies.

-My area of focus and specialization within this project is RTL design and UVM verification.
+My area of focus and specialization within this project is RTL design,UVM verification and Linux Driver.

 Here is a FULL project development flow with following steps :